TAFE Diploma and VET Student Loans

 It is important to check all the details on your CAN carefully.
 You must notify CQUniversity of any errors within 14 days of the issue date on the CAN.

-If you withdraw after the census date or are unable to successfully complete a unit you may be able to have your FEE-HELP balance re-credited for the unit of study if the withdrawal was due to special circumstances.
-For further information or to apply for re-credit please access the Re-Credit Application Form.
+If you requested to be withdrawn due to special circumstances, you may apply to have your FEE-HELP balance re-credited for the unit of study.
+For further information please refer to the VET Student Loan Re-Credit Information or to apply for re-credit please complete the Re-Credit Application Form and return it to email@example.com.